Cuts and Bruises Treatment

 Request An Appointment

-When to Seek Urgent Care for a Cut or Bruise
+When to Seek Primary Care for a Cut or Bruise

-Lastly, any cut or bruise that is considered life-threatening, such as a stab wound or getting hit by a moving vehicle, should be attended to at an emergency room as there may be a need for surgery or other more advanced treatment options that urgent care is not able to provide.
+Lastly, any cut or bruise that is considered life-threatening, such as a stab wound or getting hit by a moving vehicle, should be attended to at an emergency room as there may be a need for surgery or other more advanced treatment options that we are unable to provide.
 If there is any doubt, do not hesitate to give us a call for additional guidance.

 Treatment Methods for a Cut or Bruise